cvxgrp/scs/README.md

 **Linear equation solvers**

 Each iteration of SCS requires the solution of a set of linear equations.
 This package includes two implementations for solving linear equations: a direct solver which uses a cached LDL factorization and an indirect solver based on conjugate gradients.
+The indirect solver can be run on either the cpu or gpu.

 The direct solver uses the LDL and AMD packages numerical linear algebra packages by Timothy Davis and others, the necessary files are included.